ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 while CONDITION; do ACTION; done
 ```

-The CONDITION is a single command or block of commands.
-The same is true for the ACTION.
-It resembles the `if` statement again.
+Both CONDITION and ACTION can be a single command or block of commands.
 The ACTION is called the **loop body**.

-Bash checks the CONDITION of the `while` statement first.
-If the CONDITION command returns null exist status, it equals "true".
-In this case, Bash executes the ACTION.
-Then it checks the CONDITION again.
-If it is still true, the ACTION is performed again.
+When Bash executes the `while` loop, it checks the CONDITION first.
+If a command of the CONDITION returns the zero exit status, it means "true".
+Bash executes the ACTION in the loop body in this case.
+Then it rechecks the CONDITION.
+If it still equals "true", the ACTION is performed again.
 The loop execution stops when the CONDITION becomes "false".

-Use the while loop when you do not know the number of iterations beforehand.
-The example is busy waiting for some event.
+Use the `while` loop when you do not know the number of iterations beforehand.
+A good example of this case is busy waiting for some event.

-Let's write a script with the `while` statement.
-It should check if the server is available on the Internet.
-The simplest way for that is by sending a request to the server.
-When the server replies, the script displays a message and stops.
+Suppose that you write a script that checks if some web server is available.
+The simplest check looks this way:

+1. Send a request to the server.

+2. Receive the response.

+3. If there is no response, the server is unavailable.

+When the script receives the response from the server, it should print a message and stop.

-We can call the [`ping`](https://en.wikipedia.org/wiki/Ping_(networking_utility)) utility to send a request to the server.
+You can call the [`ping`](https://en.wikipedia.org/wiki/Ping_(networking_utility)) utility to send a request to the server.
 The utility uses the [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) **protocol**.

-The protocol is an agreement for the format of the messages between the computers on the network.
-The ICMP protocol describes the format of the messages to serve the network.
-You need them, for example, to check if some computer is available.
+The protocol is an agreement for the format of messages between the computers of the network.
+The ICMP protocol describes the messages to serve the network.
+For example, you need them to check if some computer is available.

-The `ping` utility takes one mandatory input parameter.
-It is [URL](https://en.wikipedia.org/wiki/URL) or [IP address](https://en.wikipedia.org/wiki/IP_address) of the target **host**.
-A host is any computer or device connected to the network.
+When calling the `ping` utility, you should specify an [IP address](https://en.wikipedia.org/wiki/IP_address) or [URL](https://en.wikipedia.org/wiki/URL) of the target **host**.
+A host is a computer or device connected to the network.

-Here is the command to call the `ping` utility:
+Here is an example of the `ping` call:
 {line-numbers: false, format: Bash}
 ```
 ping google.com
 ```

 We have specified the Google server as the target host.
-The utility sends ICMP messages to it.
-The server replies to each of them.
-The output of the utility looks like this:
+The utility sends ICMP messages there.
+The server replies to them.
+The utility output looks like this:
 {line-numbers: true, format: Bash}
 ```
 PING google.com (172.217.21.238) 56(84) bytes of data.